brollin/nextjs/modules/health/healthStory.md

 times but at the very end of 2020 I finally understood what I was dealing with.
 In 2021 I had two first rib resection (FRRS) surgeries, once on each side.
 Following the second surgery on the right side, I had a lot of new nerve pain in my right arm and hand.
 Over several months some of the most acute new symptoms subsided.
 All told, I've gotten worse since the original onset of the condition.
-The certainty of a flareup from doing anything significant with my arms or hands severely limits what activities I am capable of doing.
-The chronic pain I experience is significant.
+Painful flareups that last for 2-3 weeks are very common.
+Many activities could lead to such a flareup: sleeping wrong, standing too long, sitting in a chair without a very specific kind of armrest, talking at length, or doing anything with my hands or arms.
+The chronic pain I experience is debilitating.

 ## Timeline